AnhCaooo/AnhCaooo/README.md

 - 🔭 Currently, in my free time, I am building **my own electric application ⚡**

-- 🌱 I’m currently learning **techs world as I love to play and build software with them**
+- 🌱 I’m currently learning **techs as I love to play and build software with them**

 - 📫 How to reach me **anhcao4922@gmail.com**